I had tried reflexology at other places.

 Reflexology is an ancient practice that goes back 4000 B.C. and has been a welcomed complementary therapy for many countries.
 The therapeutic foot massage is based on the premise that our feet correspond to all parts of the body.
 There are over 7,000 nerve endings in each foot.
 When we touch our feet, nerve impulses are transmitted from the feet to the corresponding parts of the body through the spinal cord, reaching and helping those far away organs to release tension and function more optimally.
 Reflexology also removes any blockage in our energy pathways.

-I practice two styles of reflexology, the traditional reflexology called the Ingham method combined with Japanese reflexology, and a gentle variation of traditional reflexology called Reflexolo-chi.
+I practice two styles of reflexology, the traditional reflexology called the Ingham method, and a gentle variation of traditional reflexology called Reflexolo-chi.
+I always integrate techniques such the Japanese reflexology, nerve reflexology and Reiki.

 Reflexology doesn’t heal your body; it creates conditions for the body to heal itself.